-The upper row of parameters selects the modulation sources, the lower row of parameters (Labelled Amt) adjusts the modulation amount in the range 0 to 511.
+The left row of parameters selects the modulation sources, The right row of parameters (Labelled Amt) adjusts the modulation amount in the range 0 to 511.

 Deep1 and Deep2: Modulates the deep parameter.

 Time: Modulates the delay time parameter.

 Delay1_L, Roto delay_L, Bright Delay_L and Bright Roto Delay_L (Large -EFX2 only)